 Katherine Ehrlich, a researcher at University of Georgia, Athens, wants to take a closer look at this question.
 She recently received a 2018 NIH Director’s New Innovators Award to study whether acute or chronic psychosocial stress during childhood might sensitize the body’s immune system to behave in ways that damage health, possibly over the course of a lifetime.

-Read the whole story: National Institutes of HealthMore of our Members in the Media >
+Read the whole story (subscription may be required): National Institutes of HealthMore of our Members in the Media >